List of Georgia Bulldogs bowl games

+The Georgia Bulldogs football team competes on behalf of the University of Georgia in the NCAA Division I Football Bowl Subdivision in the Southeastern Conference.
+Although not participating in its first bowl game until 1942, the Bulldogs are second in the number of bowl appearances (64) and second in the number of bowl victories (38), as of the 2025 season.

 In the calendar year 2023, the Bulldogs broke the record for the biggest bowl margin of victory twice.
 On January 9, 2023, Georgia beat TCU by a score of 65-7, taking the record from LSU, Army and Tulsa who each had 56 point victories in bowl games.
 Topping their own record 355 days later on December 30, 2023, Georgia defeated FSU by a margin of 60 points (63-3) in the Orange Bowl.

 As of 2024, Georgia holds the longest active bowl appearance streak at 27 seasons and is tied with Virginia Tech at fourth place in the all-time longest bowl appearance streak.